- When is the application deadline?

 Yes, Mount Allison offers limited Master’s programs in biology and chemistry as well as in other Science disciplines on a case-by-case basis.
 More information can be found on our Master of Science page.

 A list of student tuition and fees can be found here: www.mta.ca/fees

-The Indigenous Mentorship Program was implemented in September 2014.
-It pairs upper-year First Nations students or allies from the Indigenous Support Group with first-year students to aid in the transition from high school to university.
+The Indigenous Mentorship Program pairs upper-year Indigenous students or allies from the Indigenous Support Group with first-year students to aid in the transition from high school to university.

-The indigenous affairs co-ordinator works with staff, faculty, students, and volunteers across the University to develop pre-university enrichment programming, as well as services that will encourage aboriginal students to pursue academic excellence.
-The co-ordinator is also responsible for developing programming aimed at helping faculty, staff, and non-indigenous students at Mount Allison to more fully understand and appreciate the rich and vibrant histories and cultures of Canada’s native peoples.
+The Indigenous affairs co-ordinator works with staff, faculty, students, and volunteers across the University to develop pre-university enrichment programming, as well as services that will encourage Indigenous students to pursue academic excellence.
+The co-ordinator is also responsible for developing programming aimed at helping faculty, staff, and non-Indigenous students at Mount Allison to more fully understand and appreciate the rich and vibrant histories and cultures of Canada’s Indigenous peoples.

 Is there a supplemental application required to apply to the Fine Arts program?